FluxML/FluxTraining.jl/docs/callbacks/usage.md

     callbacks=[ToGPU(), Metrics(accuracy)], data=data)      # pass any number of callbacks as additional arguments
 ```

-Some useful callbacks are added by default:
+Some useful callbacks are added by default.
+Below, the callbacks of `learner` are shown.
+Both the explicitly passed callbacks
+and the default ones are included:

 {cell=main, output=false}
 ```julia